abderox/e-banking-backend-spring-boot/README.md

-## :pushpin: Projet backend with springboot
+## :pushpin: Project backend with springboot

 ## Elaborated by